mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 >
 >The number must be an integer greater than 0.

-For example, if you defined a custom capping event such as subsciptions are taken into account, if you enter 10 in the **[!UICONTROL Capping count]** field, no more offers will be sent after 10 subscriptions.
+For example, you defined a custom capping event such as the number of checkouts is taken into account.
+If you enter 10 in the **[!UICONTROL Capping count]** field, no more offers will be sent after 10 checkouts.

 ### Capping type {#capping-type}